wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

     and the supplier has not recalled the goods or taken satisfactory action to recall the goods the Minister may, by notice to the supplier, require the supplier to take the action specified in subsection (3).

+    (1A) The Minister may also, by notice to the supplier, require the supplier to take the action specified in subsection (3) if it appears to the Minister that a reasonably foreseeable use (including misuse) of the goods supplied by the supplier will, or may, cause injury to any person.

+    (1B) In deciding whether to issue a notice under subsection (1A), the Minister must have regard to all the circumstances, including---

+    *   (a) the likelihood of an injury occurring to a person as a result of the reasonably foreseeable use or misuse of the goods:

+    *   (b) the seriousness of the injury likely to be suffered by the user of the goods or any other person:

+    *   (c) whether such injury is likely to be a frequent occurrence:

+    *   (d) any steps that the supplier or manufacturer of the goods has taken to mitigate the risk of injury:

+    *   (e) whether, taking into account the ordinary and intended use of the goods, the public interest favours the issuing of a compulsory product recall notice.

-    (2) Where a person (in this section referred to as the _supplier_) has in trade supplied goods which are goods of a kind in relation to which there is in force a notice under [section 31(1) or (3)][41], and the supplier has not recalled the goods or taken satisfactory action to recall the goods, the Minister may by notice to the supplier require the supplier to take the action specified in subsection (3).
+    (2) Where a person (in this section referred to as the _supplier_) has in trade supplied goods which are goods of a kind in relation to which there is in force a notice under [section 31(1) or (3)][45], and the supplier has not recalled the goods or taken satisfactory action to recall the goods, the Minister may by notice to the supplier require the supplier to take the action specified in subsection (3).

-    (3) For the purposes of subsections (1) and (2), the Minister may require the supplier, in a manner and within a period specified and at his own expense, to do all or any of the following:
+    (3) For the purposes of subsections (1), (1A), and (2), the Minister may require the supplier, in a manner and within a period specified and at his own expense, to do all or any of the following:

     *   (a) recall the goods: